MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 Once the data is loaded, you can see it in the right navigation on the page.
 At this point, you're connected to your [!INCLUDE[prod_short](includes/prod_short.md)] data, and you can begin building your [!INCLUDE [powerbi-name](includes/powerbi-name.md)] report.

 > [!TIP]
-> For more information about using [!INCLUDE [powerbi-desktop-name](includes/powerbi-desktop-name.md)], see [Get started with Power BI Desktop](/power-bi/fundamentals/desktop-getting-started).
+> For more information about using [!INCLUDE [powerbi-desktop-name](includes/powerbi-desktop-name.md)], go to [Get started with Power BI Desktop](/power-bi/fundamentals/desktop-getting-started).

 ## Creating accessible reports